Daniel-W-Blender-Python/VIPER-Blender-Mocap/README.md

 # How To Install:

-First, download the zip file from github, and then download the metrabs model, and add it to the zip file: https://omnomnom.vision.rwth-aachen.de/data/metrabs/metrabs_mob3l_y4t.zip
+First, download the zip file from github, and then download the metrabs model, and add it to the addon folder within zip file: https://omnomnom.vision.rwth-aachen.de/data/metrabs/metrabs_mob3l_y4t.zip

 Then, open Blender **WITH** **ADMINISTRATOR** **PRIVILEGES**.